stanleyyong/DataEngineerInterview/Gridlock.md

 ![image](https://github.com/stanleyyong/DataEngineerInterview/assets/18695878/b250fd69-61e0-4ac2-a1ee-0bc2c8315528)

 In reality, we can have situations where state transitions are impossible under a given set of constraints.
 For example, if we impose a constraint that everyone must be solvent at all times, that can be stated as the statement: "All balances are non-negative".
 Now if A and C begin with only 20 instead of 30, Tx1 is no longer possible.
+In such cases we have the choice to reject the transaction immediately, or if we have the option of taking some time, we might queue the transaction until the sender has sufficient funds to pay out without going negative.

 ![image](https://github.com/stanleyyong/DataEngineerInterview/assets/18695878/9e8628e0-501f-41c5-86d6-4b8ea36acc98)